BDC Hamburger Icon

 Guided work instructions

-With intuitive augmented instructions, smart helmets can show your team what processes or tasks need to be completed and how to do them.
+With intuitive AR instructions, smart helmets can show your team the processes or tasks that need to be completed and how to do them.
 You can also send your own instructions from your central monitoring system to a worker.

 Live support

-Waiting for an expert can be annoyingly time-consuming and result in reduced efficiency and productivity.
-Disaster can ensue if a worker attempts a task for which they’re unqualified without seeking guidance.
-Smart helmets feature remote expert support, so workers can make and receive calls and video calls from their visor to request and receive assistance.
+Disaster can ensue if a worker attempts a task they’re unqualified to perform.
+However, waiting for an expert can be time-consuming and reduce efficiency and productivity.
+Smart helmets feature remote expert support, so workers can make and receive calls from their visor to request and receive assistance.
 There’s also augmentation support, so the support person can walk the worker through a task with visual aids.

 Data collection

-Outfitting your workers with smart helmets is an accurate, unobtrusive method for collecting all kinds of data about your workforce and what’s happening on job sites.
-Monitoring the health of your employees can improve their well-being and reduce your company’s healthcare costs.
+Outfitting your workers with smart helmets is an accurate, unobtrusive method for collecting all kinds of data about your workforce and what’s happening on jobsites.
+Monitoring your employees’ health can improve their well-being.
 Additionally, healthy employees are more productive and efficient.
 Other data helps you track when your workers are at peak productivity and when their focus ebbs.
 Once you’ve identified any weak spots, you can take steps to boost motivation and optimize productivity.

 Augmented-reality blueprints